dtiezzi/sequenza/README.md

 # sequenza

-Shell script to run the sequenza pipeline over multiple samples
+This is a shell script to run the sequenza pipeline over multiple samples

 ### How to run: